pypyr/pypyr/README.rst

     description: >
                 use a sic string not to format any {values}.
 Do watch the use of the yaml literal with block chomping indicator |- to prevent the last character in the string from being a LF.
-If you don't do this, you will end up with the trailing " in your output, which in this case would be malformed json.
     in:
-      echoMe: |-
+      echoMe: !sic |-
-              [sic]"

               {
                 "key1": "key1 value with a {curly}"
-              }"
+              }
   - name: pypyr.steps.echo
-    description: put sic string in single quotes
+    description: use a sic string not to format any {values} on one line.
+No need to escape further quotes.
     in:
-      echoMe: '[sic]"string with a {curly} with ", '' and & and double quote at end:""'
+      echoMe: !sic string with a {curly} with ", ' and & and double quote at end:"
+  - name: pypyr.steps.echo
+    description: use a sic string with single quotes.
+    in:
+      echoMe: !sic '{string} with {curlies} inside single quotes, : colon, quote ", backslash \.'
+  - name: pypyr.steps.echo
+    description: use a sic string with double quotes.
+Double up the backslashes!
+    in:
+      echoMe: !sic "[string] with {curlies} inside double quotes, : colon, quote \", backslash \\."

+You can pick single or double quotes, so just go with whichever is less annoying for your particular string.

 See a worked example `for substitutions here
 <https://github.com/pypyr/pypyr-example/tree/master/pipelines/substitutions.yaml>`__.